Back to Blog

 Roof pitch is the measure of a roof's steepness, expressed as a ratio of vertical rise to horizontal run.
 It is typically written as X:12, meaning the roof rises X inches for every 12 inches of horizontal distance.

 For example, a 4:12 pitch means the roof rises 4 inches for every 12 inches of run.
 A 12:12 pitch is a steep 45-degree angle.
 A 2:12 pitch is nearly flat.
+See also: what is roof slope measurement for the technical distinction between slope and pitch.

 Roof pitch directly affects material quantities, labor costs, installation difficulty, and safety requirements — all of which affect your project budget.